-- ParentPay is easy-to-use, and will offer you the freedom to make online payments whenever and wherever you like - the technology used is of the highest internet security available ensuring that your money will reach school safely offering you peace of mind - payments can be made by credit or debit card - full payment histories and statements are available to you securely online at anytime - pupils won't have to worry about losing money at school
+- ParentPay is easy-to-use, and will offer you the freedom to make online payments whenever and wherever you like - the technology used is of the highest internet security available ensuring that your money will reach school safely - offering you peace of mind - payments can be made by credit or debit card - full payment histories and statements are available to you securely online at anytime - pupils will not have to worry about losing money at school

-The finance office will issue letters with details of how to log in with unique a reference number and password.
-Just follow the instructions in the letter.
+The finance office will issue letters with details of how to log in with a username and password.
+Please follow the instructions in the letter, any queries you have in September please email finance@stowhigh.com.